Proof of Training — Certificate from CODA-accredited program or documentation of on-the-job training hours.

 Apply through the New Hampshire Board of Dental Examiners.
 The application fee is $50.

-New Hampshire requires verification sent directly from your current state board or its official verification system before your file is complete.
+New Hampshire requires official verification of your active out-of-state license.
+This must be sent directly to the board from your current state board or its official online verification system before your file can be considered complete.

 Certificate from CODA-accredited program or documentation of on-the-job training hours.